LaurentHrt/dotfiles/README.md

 ## Todo

+- Auto forward the arguments from windows to the wsl (with .chezmoi.args)
 - set mac internal setting with script
 - set windows internal settings with script
 - automatize brew installation